Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

 \paragraph{Cost comparison} Figures~\ref{fig:baseline-compare}c and~\ref{fig:baseline-compare}d show the time cost and memory footprint in the inference phase.
-Even compared to the fastest baseline DeepONet\footnote{The inference time of PINN is measured for the inference-optimized variants of the original models, which are significantly faster than the original form used for training.}, PPNN is still about $20\%$ faster and the memory footprint of PPNN is very close to the smallest model: DeepONet\footnote{The time cost and memory footprint measured of PINN is the amount required for inferring a single row of the target mesh at a time.
-Inferring the whole field requires much more memory, which exceeds the inference device's capacity.}.
-It should be noted that all the models, including our PPNN are exhaustively fine-tuned.
+Even compared to the fastest baseline DeepONet, PPNN is still about $20\%$ faster and the memory footprint of PPNN is very close to the model with the smallest memory footprint: DeepONet.
+It should be noted that all the models, including our PPNN are not exhaustively fine-tuned.
 Although carefully tuning hyperparameters may further improve the performance of each model, issues such as generalizability or robustness presented above cannot be addressed by hyperparameter tuning.